texonica/company-dashboard/memory-bank/techContext.md

    - Client and member ID extraction and resolution
    - Robust error handling with specific status codes and messages

+## ClickUp Integration
+The ClickUp integration has been implemented with:

+1. **Environment variables for secure access**:
+   - CLICKUP_API_TOKEN for authentication
+   - Additional configuration for workspaces and lists

+2. **Backend API implementation**:
+   - Custom API client in src/lib/clickup/api.ts with comprehensive error handling
+   - Type definitions in src/lib/clickup/types.ts
+   - API routes in src/app/api/clickup
+   - Secure proxy to protect API credentials
+   - Handling of ClickUp's rate limits (100 requests per minute)
+   - Error handling with specific status codes and messages

+3. **Data fetching functions**:
+   - getTasksByList() for retrieving tasks from a specific list
+   - getTask() for retrieving a single task by ID
+   - createTask() for creating new tasks
+   - updateTask() for updating existing tasks
+   - Additional utilities for managing task status and assignments

+4. **Examples and References**:
+   - Example implementations in src/lib/clickup/examples.js
+   - Documentation of common patterns for ClickUp API usage
+   - Reference code for integration with project management

 ## Data Visualization Components
 The dashboard includes several data visualization components: